lsk567/lsk567.github.io/_pages/about.md

 - [<i>CQSD</i>](/portfolio/cqsd), an efficiency-oriented secure quantum communication protocol,
 - [<i>Serverlessnet</i>](/portfolio/serverlessnet), a serverless-enabled IoT network prototyping software.

-I am also interested in entreprenuership and have worked for a couple startups in the past.
+I am also interested in entreprenuership and have worked for a couple of startups in the past.
 To learn more about my experiences, please check out my [CV](/files/Shaokai_Lin_CV.pdf) and [portfolio](/portfolio).
 I believe in producing high-quality work in everything I do.